bampakoa/angular-gr/aio/content/extended-diagnostics/index.md

         "invalidBananaInBox": "suppress"
       },

-      // The category to use for any diagnostics not listed in &grave;checks&grave; above.
+      // The category to use for any diagnostics not listed in `checks` above.
       "defaultCategory": "error"
     }
   }